project-sunbird/project-sunbird.github.io/pages/features-documentation/course_creation.md

 ### Sending Course for Review

-Before the Course is publihed, it must be reviewed.
+Before the Course is published, it must be reviewed.
 You can send it for reviewing and publishing.

 <table>
   <tr>